 Nestled in the Green Mountains, we soon found this charming New England town to be the perfect weekend escape.
 Nature lovers, shoppers, and foodies will all find something to love in this town.

 Or if you want to do a longer vacation in New England in fall for fabulous fall foliage during leaf peeping season, my post covering fall road trips in all 6 New England states will be a great place to start!

 Things to Do in Manchester VT

-Below is a non-exhaustive but very handy list of things to do in Manchester Vermont which will get you started at least.
+Below is a non-exhaustive but very handy list of things to do in Manchester Village which will get you started at least.

 The mountains around Manchester are absolutely stunning.
-Aptly named, the greenery on the Green Mountains is something I still think about.
+Aptly named, the color of the Green Mountains is something I still think about.
 The Appalachian Trail (which meanders over 2000 miles through 14 states) passes through VT.

 If you’re not content with just driving around the area enjoying the mesmerizing views, you can explore some not too difficult hiking trails in the area.
 The two most popular trails are the Lye Brook Falls Trail and the Prospect Rock Trail.

 I only had the opportunity to do the Lye Brook Falls Trail as it was raining for most of my visit.
 This 4.4-mile round-trip walks through the Green Mountain National Forest to the Lye Brook Falls.

 It was clearly paved and heavily trafficked, which provided a sense of security in the woods.
 Rated as a moderate trail, it wasn’t that difficult for me, despite only being an amateur hiker.
 The view of the waterfall was completely worth the hike.
 Additionally, with only a short extra climb, I was able to reach a higher vantage point to see the falls.